jump-dev/MathOptInterface.jl/docs/src/tutorials/bridging_constraint.md

 The type of this structure is used throughout MOI as an identifier for the bridge.
 It is passed as argument to most functions related to bridges.

+The best practice is to have the name of this type end with `Bridge`.

 In our example, the bridge should be able to map any `ScalarAffineFunction{T}`-in-`LessThan{T}` constraint to a single `ScalarAffineFunction{T}`-in-`GreaterThan{T}` constraint.
 The affine function